andreborgesdev/the-devs-notebook/src/resources/apis.md

 # Idempotent HTTP Methods

 An HTTP method is **idempotent** if an identical request can be made once or several times in a row with the same effect while leaving the server in the same state.
 In other words, an idempotent method should not have any side-effects (except for keeping statistics).
-Implemented correctly, the `[GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)`, `[HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)`, `[PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT)`, and `[DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE)` methods are **idempotent**, but not the `[POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)` method.
-All [safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP) methods are also idempotent.
+Implemented correctly, the GET, HEAD, PUT, and DELETE methods are **idempotent**, but not the POST method.
+All safe methods are also idempotent.

-To be idempotent, only the actual back-end state of the server is considered, the status code returned by each request may differ: the first call of a `[DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE)` will likely return a `[200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)`, while successive ones will likely return a `[404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404)`.
-Another implication of `[DELETE](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE)` being idempotent is that developers should not implement RESTful APIs with a *delete last entry* functionality using the `DELETE` method.
+To be idempotent, only the actual back-end state of the server is considered, the status code returned by each request may differ: the first call of a DELETE will likely return a 200, while successive ones will likely return a 404.
+Another implication of DELETE being idempotent is that developers should not implement RESTful APIs with a *delete last entry* functionality using the DELETE method.

 Note that the idempotence of a method is not guaranteed by the server and some applications may incorrectly break the idempotence constraint.